Value-added tax in the United Kingdom: Criticism

-Opponents of VAT claim that it is regressive and is paid by all consumers whether they are rich or poor, young or old.
+Opponents of VAT claim that it is regressive as it is paid by all consumers whether they are rich or poor, young or old.
 The poorest also spend a higher proportion of their disposable income on VAT than richest.
 The Office for National Statistics report showed that in 2009/10 the poorest 20% spent 8.7% of their gross income on VAT, whereas the richest 20% spent only 4.0% of their gross income on VAT.
 Similarly, the poorest 20% spent 9.7% of their disposable income on VAT, whereas the richest 20% spent only 5.2% of their disposable income on VAT.
 Supporters of VAT claim VAT is progressive as consumers who spend more pay more VAT.
 However, according to the definition, VAT is neither progressive nor regressive, since the rate neither increases or decreases with the taxable amount.

 The zero rating of food, and the permission for businesses to reclaim input VAT, have been said to mean that the government in effect subsidises the food industry.
-Critics also argue that VAT is double taxation as consumers pay for goods and services using income that has already been taxed.
+Critics also argue that VAT is double taxation as consumers pay for goods and services using income that has already been taxed, or that it helps to subsidise automation by not removing worker's wages from the equation.
 It is also argued that VAT is an inefficient tax owing to the numerous exemptions and concessions.

 Benefits of VAT are considered to lie on the state-side.
-VAT is assessed as a more stable source of income than profit or turnover, since the profit and turnover drop in economical slowdowns or may drop with an ageing population.
+VAT is considered to be a more stable source of income than tax on profits, since the profits are geared, and thus fall at a much faster rate than turnover in economic slowdowns or may drop with an ageing population.
 VAT, therefore is considered to stabilise treasuries in countries with weak economies.
 At the same time, as a consumption tax, VAT is considered to be more growth-friendly than income- or profit-taxation.